Bamboo Flooring Durability

-If you are still unclear to just how durable bamboo is, remember that in China and many other southeast Asian countries, bamboo poles are used as scaffolding in the construction industry instead of the more traditional steel poles, and not just for small buildings!!
+If you are still unclear about just how durable bamboo is, remember that in China and many other southeast Asian countries, bamboo poles are used as scaffolding in the construction industry instead of the more traditional steel poles, and not just for small buildings!!